The Provost’s Teaching for Equity & Inclusion Faculty Course

 Course Schedule

-Participants will be invited to attend 7 meetings scheduled on Wednesdays from 10am to 12pm in the Academic Innovation Studio (Dwinelle 117) throughout January and April, culminating toward participant’s engagement with the Teaching & Learning Conference on Friday, May 9, 2025.
+Participants will be invited to attend 8 meetings scheduled on Thursdays from 10am to 12pm in the Academic Innovation Studio (Dwinelle 117) from January through April.

 Each meeting will spotlight an evidence-based teaching framework, strategy, or point of inquiry that advances our collective understanding of equitable approaches to teaching.
 Faculty will engage with each topic across teaching and learning contexts and identify one or more of these strategies to adapt in their own teaching practice.
-Participants can expect to spend 3-4 hours of preparation and meeting time every two weeks, which is a total of 28 hours for the entirety of the Spring semester.
+Participants can expect to spend 2-3 hours of combined preparation and meeting time every two weeks, which is a maximum total of ~24 hours for the entirety of the Spring semester.

 Course Meeting Dates & Session Topics